explaingit

 USE CASE 1

-Cache expensive database queries so your app responds instantly without hitting the database every time.
+Cache expensive database query results so your app can serve repeat requests instantly without hitting the database.

 USE CASE 2